zenab12/left-rightCardAnimation/README.md

-# left-rightCardAnimation
+# left-rightCard border Animation
-left and right animation with card
+left and right border animation with card